echuu/MCMC/README.md

 Project 2: Exact sampling of the Ising model with Gibbs sampler

-Project 3: Cluster sampling for Potts model using Swerndsen-Wang method
+Project 3: Cluster sampling for Potts model using Swendsen-Wang method